tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Updates Affecting TLS 1.2

-This document defines several changes that optionally affect implementations of TLS 1.2:
+This document defines several changes that optionally affect implementations of TLS 1.2, including those which do not also support TLS 1.3:

 * A version downgrade protection mechanism is described in {{server-hello}}.